There are several different ways of proofing a print job, i.e. of showing our customers what the finished job will look

 High Resolution Inkjet Proofs:

 These proofs are run on a high resolution inkjet printer.
-The printer is calibrated to the press that the final job will be run on and produces similar colour (in a colour managed environment like at SOS, this calibration would be done regularly, in accord with our ISO 12647-2 certification.
+The printer is calibrated to the press that the final job will be run on and produces similar colour.
+In a colour managed environment like at SOS, this calibration would be done regularly, in accord with our ISO 12647-2 certification.
 These proofs are not cheap, often run imposed on a big sheet and they are in most cases the final sign off for colour and content.
-They are often called contract proofs, as the represent the contract between printer and customer: if the result from the press looks like the proof, the customer gets what they were promised and what they signed for.
-If the result on the press differs considerably from the proof, say because the colours come out very differently on a certain stock, the printer should put the job on hold and consult with the customer.
+They are often called contract proofs, as they represent the agreement between printer and customer: if the result from the press looks like the proof, the customer gets what they were promised and what they signed for.
+If the result on the press differs considerably from the proof, say because the colours come out very differently on a certain stock, the printer should put the job on hold and consult with the customer immediately.

-Also known as contract proofs, digital chromalins, Approval proofs, Epson proofs, HPs.
+Also known as contract proofs, imposition proof, digital chromalins, approval proofs, Epson proofs, HPs.

 These are prints from a colour laser, they are mostly for content and they show pagination on a magazine, backup and folding in a brochure.
 As laser printers are notoriously temperamental when it comes to colour consistency, they are not usually used for accurate colour proofing.
-They are cheap, quick and often absolutely necessary as mock-ups, especially when no sample or dummy was supplied by the customer (Consider how many ways there are to fold a brochure before letting our production staff guess!).
+They are cheap, quick and often absolutely necessary as mock-ups, especially when no sample or dummy was supplied by the customer (We need dummies, consider how many ways there are to fold a brochure before letting our production staff guess!).
 For magazines and other multi-page publications these lasers are stapled, bound or placed in a ring binder to show pagination.

 Also known as content proofs, Lo Res proofs.